01

 I’m Nicole.
 I moved to Valencia in 2018, and since then I’ve navigated a pandemic, become a parent here, enrolled a child in school here, and lived the full arc of what it actually means to build a life in a city that is not where you are from.

 My son Liam was born in Valencia.
 He goes to school here.
-I’m raising him in this city, which means this playbook is not research I conducted from the outside.
-It is what I have actually navigated, including the parts that were harder than anyone warned me about.
+I’m raising him in this city, which means this playbook is not research conducted from the outside.
+It is built from the parts of family life that were wonderful, messy, boring, expensive, surprisingly emotional, and harder than anyone warned me about.

-I know the light, the beach, the walkability and the “why don’t we just move here?” feeling that arrives suspiciously quickly.
-I also know school pickup, rental messages, paperwork, playground politics, WhatsApp groups where you understand roughly 74% of what is happening, and the moment you realize your neighborhood choice is not just a vibe.
-It is your whole daily radius.
+I know the sun, the beach, the walkability, and the “why don’t we just move here?” feeling that arrives suspiciously quickly.
+I also know school pickup, rental messages, paperwork, playground small talk, WhatsApp groups where you understand roughly 74% of what is happening, and the moment you realize your neighborhood choice is not just where you sleep.
+It shapes your school run, your supermarket, your commute, your beach or Turia time, your errands, your friendships, and how much of your day gets eaten by logistics.

 Join the waitlist

-The Rooted in Valencia playbook is planned for early summer 2026.
-Join the waitlist and I’ll send you the first look: what’s inside, who it is right for, and how to buy for $97 when it opens.
+Join the waitlist and I’ll send you the first look when the playbook is ready: what’s inside, who it is right for, and how to buy the first edition for $79 when it opens.

 For the family that wants Valencia to be a considered decision, not a beautiful guess with a rental deposit attached.